simolus3/drift/docs/content/en/docs/Using SQL/moor_files.md

 the current file and to the database that `includes` it.
 Importing Dart files into a moor file will also work - then, all the tables declared via Dart tables can be used inside queries.
+We support both relative imports and the `package:` imports you know from Dart.

 ## Dart interop
 Moor files work perfectly together with moor's existing Dart API:

-- you can write Dart queries for moor files:
+- you can write Dart queries for tables declared in a moor file:
 ```dart
 Future<void> insert(TodosCompanion companion) async {
       await into(todos).insert(companion);